Akazoo/BikeUp/README.md

 About:

-The application is built using Spring freamwork (Boot, Data JPA, Form, Security, Web) and Maven.
+The application is built using Spring framework (Boot, Data JPA, Form, Security, Web) and Maven.
 It has elements from Java and Javascript.
 JSP views and CSS are responsible for the visual design.
 The application uses a MySQL database - 8 Dialect.
+Validation via java.

 BikeUp is a portal connecting cycling enthusiasts.
 It doesn't matter if you're a pro and looking for a training partner, or if you're planning a trip to the neighboring town for ice cream -  this is the perfect place for you!